vicencfernandez/WorkforceAnalytics/README.md

 * A presentation with an introduction of text mining
 * An R script and a html file with some examples of text mining using tidymodels
 * An R script and a html file with some examples of the Student's t-test
+* An R script and a html file with some examples of text mining using sentiment lexicon and tidymodels
+* An R script and a html file with some examples of text mining using word embeddings models and  tidymodels